 The vast campus is dotted with interesting architecture, including a hall built in the 17th century that was relocated from Shiga Prefecture, reproduced teahouses originally designed by tea master Sen no Rikyu, and the temple’s own office building, which was designed by renowned architect and architectural historian Terunobu Fujimori using pine, a local tree that symbolizes the Sanyodo and Setouchi regions.
 Linking these buildings are tasteful Zen gardens.

 A must-see at the museum is one of Japan’s largest collections of Zen paintings and calligraphies by Zen master Hakuin.
-Sogondo, the permanent collection gallery, displays work by Hakuin, refreshing the exhibition several times a year.
-Along with the Zen art collection, an art pavilion was newly added on the campus.
-KOHTEI pavilion was designed by contemporary artist Kohei Nawa and the architecture team SANDWICH, a creative platform led by Nawa.
+Shogondo, the permanent collection gallery, displays work by Hakuin, refreshing the exhibition several times a year.
+Along with the Zen art collection, an art pavilion stands on the campus.
+KOHTEI pavilion was designed by sculptor Kohei Nawa and his creative unit SANDWICH.
 Inside the ship-shaped building, which is completely covered with wood shingles, is a unique installation where visitors can experience subtly glittering lights on the waves.
 It is Nawa’s way of interpreting the teachings of Zen by expressing their essence through contemporary art.

 Please enjoy the world of Zen, which is now fully accessible to the general public for the first time ever, through all five senses!

 |Hours open||9:00-17:00 (Last entry at 16:00)|